marcelrienks/AwsDeveloperCertificationSummary/README.md

 * If you have an EC2 instance using one security group, and an RDS instance using another, the security group for the DB needs to be updated to accept connections on a specific port (related to the DB being used).
 And the source for that connection should be set tot he security group associated with the EC2 instance.
 * Because RDS databases use EBS volumes, all AWS databases support Encryption at rest, and is done using **KMS** (AWS Key Management Service).
 Once the RDS instance is encrypted, the data stored at rest in the underlying storage as are the backups and snapshots.
 At the present time encryption of an existing RDS instance is not supported.
 To use RDS Encryption in this case you must create a snapshot, ***Copy the snapshot*** and in the copy wizard you can select the Encrypt option.
 Restoring this snapshot will result in an encrypted RDS instance.
-# Elasticache - In memory caching
+# Elasticache - In memory caching:
 Elasticache is a web service that makes it easy to deploy, operate, and scale an in memory cache in the cloud.
 It can be used to significantly improve latency and throughput for many read-heavy applications workloads or compute-intensive workloads.
 Caching improves application performance by storing critical pieces of data in memory for low-latency access.
 ## Types:
 * Memcached
-Elasticache-Memchaced does **not** have redundancy features Memchaced is designed as a pure caching solution with no persistence, Elasticache manages nodes in a pool that can grow and shrink, similar to EC2 Auto Scalling Group.
+Elasticache-Memcached does **not** have redundancy features Memcached is designed as a pure caching solution with no persistence, Elasticache manages nodes in a pool that can grow and shrink, similar to EC2 Auto Scalling Group.
     * Object caching is your primary goal (e.g offload a database)
     * Simplicity
-    * Multithreaded performance which utilizes multiple cores
+    * Multi-threaded performance which utilizes multiple cores
     * Scale horizontally
 * Redis
 Elasticache-Redis **does** supports Master/Slave replication and Multi-AZ for redundancy.
-Elasticache manages Redis more like a relational database, clusters are managed as stateful entities that include failover, similar to how AWS manages RDS failover.
+Elasticache manages Redis more like a relational database, clusters are managed as statefull entities that include failover, similar to how AWS manages RDS failover.
     * Advanced data types, such as lists, hashes, and sets
     * Can do sorting and ranking of datasets
     * Persistence of key store